Venkat-Rajgopal/venkat-rajgopal.github.io/src/content/posts/threading-limitations-python.md

 | Data Sharing | Easy (but dangerous).
 Variables are shared instantly. | Hard.
 Data must be "pickled" (serialized), copied across memory boundaries, and "unpickled". |

-> [!tip] Key Insight
+> [!tip] Takeway
+> `Multiprocessing` is perfect for CPU-bound tasks where the computation takes a long time *(like our prime number crunching)*.
+>
-> Multiprocessing is perfect for CPU-bound tasks where the computation takes a long time (like our prime number crunching).
-But if you try to use multiprocessing to run thousands of small, quick tasks, the time it takes Python to serialize the data, boot up the new processes, and copy the memory will actually take longer than the math itself!
+> But if you try to use multiprocessing to run thousands of small, quick tasks, the time it takes Python to serialize the data, boot up the new processes, and copy the memory will actually take longer than the math itself!

+### Other Multiprocessing Gotchas

+The memory/startup/data-sharing table above is the headline cost, but a few other sharp edges are worth knowing about before reaching for `multiprocessing`:

+- **Not everything can cross the process boundary.** `multiprocessing` uses pickle to hand data across the boundary between your main process and each worker process, since they don't share memory — everything you send has to be serialized, shipped over, and unpickled on the other side.
+Arguments and return values are pickled to get between processes, and pickle can't serialize lambdas, closures over local state, open file handles, database connections, or generators.
+This is why `count_primes_range` above is a plain top-level function instead of an inline lambda — `executor.map(lambda r: ..., ranges)` would fail with a `PicklingError` under `ProcessPoolExecutor`.
+- **The start method changes the rules.** On Linux, `multiprocessing` defaults to `fork`, which clones the parent process's memory instantly — cheap, and children inherit already-loaded state.
+On macOS (since Python 3.8) and Windows, the default is `spawn`: each worker boots a fresh interpreter and re-imports the module from scratch.
+That's why the `if __name__ == "__main__":` guard is mandatory — without it, `spawn` re-executes your top-level code in every worker, including re-launching the pool itself.
+- **There's no shared state by default.** Each process gets its own copy of memory, so global variables and objects aren't shared the way they are with threads.
+Sharing state on purpose requires `multiprocessing.Value`/`Array` for simple types, a `Manager` for shared proxies of dicts/lists (with its own IPC overhead), or `multiprocessing.shared_memory` (Python 3.8+) for raw shared buffers — all slower and more error-prone than a thread just reading a shared variable.
+- **Debugging is harder.** A traceback raised in a worker has to be pickled and shipped back to the main process before you see it, which can lose context.
+Python's built-in interactive debugger, `pdb`, attaches to a single running process and can't just hop between workers.
+You generally need explicit logging or a remote debugger attached per process.
+- **Locks are still your problem.** Multiprocessing sidesteps the GIL, but if workers do share memory (via `Manager` or `shared_memory`), you're back to needing `Lock`/`Semaphore` to avoid race conditions — parallelism doesn't remove the need for synchronization, it just moves where you need it.

+---

-# True Parallelism: Rust 🦀
+## True Parallelism with Rust 🦀
 Rust does not have a GIL.
 It achieves memory safety at compile time, meaning threads are free to run truly in parallel without needing a giant lock to protect the interpreter.

-To make this dead simple in Rust, we use a massively popular crate (library) called `Rayon`. `Rayon` introduces data parallelism.
+To make this dead simple in Rust, we use a massively popular crate (library) called [`Rayon`](https://github.com/rayon-rs/rayon). `Rayon` introduces data parallelism.
 By changing a call from `iter()` to `par_iter()` (parallel iterator) will automatically divide the work and distribute it across all available CPU cores.

 Here is the equivalent Rust code: